 Focused on strategy development and implementation, organization design and process improvement, Rick has assisted growing companies with the optimization of their organizational models.
 He has also helped larger, more mature companies streamline decision making and reduce redundant costs embedded in their structure.
 Rick is an expert in mobilizing entire organizations to quickly embrace new directions that range from reorganizations to major strategic initiatives.
 As a key element of many of his consulting engagements, he has helped increase senior executive team effectiveness and coaching CEO’s and business unit leaders.

-Prior to his consulting career, Rick was an executive with Marriott, where he was a leader in directing company wide initiatives to improve customer satisfaction and financial performance, served as facilitator on the Lodging Executive Committee, and was responsible for worldwide management and executive development.
+Rick has 40 years of experience as an executive, consultant, entrepreneur and business school adjunct professor.
+Prior to his consulting career, he spent ten years with Marriott, where he was a leader in directing company-wide initiatives to improve customer satisfaction and financial performance.
+He also served on the Lodging Executive Committee and was responsible for global management and executive development.

-Rick spent the first five years of his career in the Federal Government as one of the first internal organization development specialists, supporting the efforts of agency leaders throughout the U. S. Department of Education and other federal departments to improve the effectiveness of their organizations.
+Rick spent the first five years of his career in the Federal Government as one of the first internal organization development specialists, supporting the efforts of leaders throughout the U. S. Department of Education and other federal agencies to improve organizational effectiveness.